 Brandon Johnson, Senior Golf Course Architect with the Arnold Palmer Design Company, summarizes the renovation’s success: “The renovated Old Tabby Links has renewed strategic value.
 Width off the tee now incorporates alternative angles of attack as a way to navigate towards the variety of new pin locations.
 As a result, the majestic oaks and pines that surround the course may come into play should you be on the wrong side of the widened fairways.
 Classic risk-reward decisions will be encountered.
 Heroic shots will entice the player, and myriad recovery options around the greens will challenge one’s decision-making.
 Our intent is that all of this adds up to a fun and interesting golf course full of variety and shot options that will present new challenges and rewards in every round.”

 Only six private golf courses and three public ones have earned Golf Inc.’s Renovation of the Year honor, including European courses in Denmark and England.
-In addition to this exciting title, the new Old Tabby Links is also listed in the Top 30 New Courses list on Golf Digest.com, and moved up 15 spots on Golfweek’s Best Residential Courses list from 58th to 43rd.
+In addition to this exciting title, the new Old Tabby Links is also listed in the Top 30 New Courses list on Golf Digest.com, the Top 100 Modern Courses list in Golf Week and on Golfweek’s Best Residential Courses list at #26.
 Read more about the Old Tabby Links renovation on p.14 of the Palmetto Golfer magazine here: Palmetto Golfer

 We are all extremely proud of our new Old Tabby Links course, and if you haven’t had the pleasure of playing a round, we look forward to booking your next tee time!